pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

   - `EcommerceFrameworkBundle\Tracking\TrackingManager` requires session from request stack.
 - `Element\Service::getValidKey()` strips all control/unassigned, invalid and some more special (e.g. tabs, line-breaks, form-feed & vertical whitespace) characters.
 - [Data Objects]: Removed setter functions for calculated values, since they weren´t used anyway.
+- [DataObjects] Removed `o_` prefix for data object properties and database columns.
+- [DataObjects] Due to the removal of the `o_` prefix the property names `classTitle`, `hasChildren`, `siblings`, `hasSiblings`, `childrenSortBy`, `childrenSortOrder`, `versionCount`, `dirtyLanguages` and `dirtyFields` were added to the list of reserved words.
+Please check your implementation and rename the properties as necessary.
+- [Ecommerce][IndexService] Please make sure to rebuild your product index to make sure changes apply accordingly (this is relevant for mysql and elasticsearch indices).
+As an alternative you could manually rename and remove `o_` from all index columns/fields.
 - [Ecommerce] Elasticsearch 7 support was removed
 - [Ecommerce] Config option `es_client_params` in `index_service` was removed